wafakhan9232/Level4-Dissertation/timelog.md

 ## 14 Dec 2021
 * *1 hour* Tweaking the script to prevent blank lines being added, manually adding the header row to the resulting file.
+* *1.5 hour* Brainstorming how to implement the second script and searching for ways to parse java code using python.

+## 15 Dec 2021